Medically reviewed by Drugs.com. Last updated on Jan 23, 2021.

 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about Nolvadex (tamoxifen)

 - Other brands